The governing board

 Quality of experience

 Students learn best not only when they feel they can achieve, but also when they feel motivated and excited by their learning.
 Every subject offered at all levels offers opportunities outside of the classroom, from lunchtime clubs to excursions to America!

 The curriculum is innovative and enhanced throughout by technology

 Bishop Young seeks to make the most of the ever-increasing array of software and applications available to enhance the curriculum.
 The increasingly diverse functionality of interactive whiteboards and Apple TV, including the use of a range of media, help to capture students’ imagination and retain their interest and motivation during lessons.
-Reading Matters is used to track students’ reading ages and inform interventions.
 Technology plays an increasingly significant role in on-going parental engagement.

 Instilling high aspirations from the outset

 At Bishop Young, our aim is that students have the information to make informed lifestyle choices from the earliest possible stage.
 They will therefore be asked frequently about their aspirations and potential career paths from Year 7 onwards.
 Information will be provided in bespoke lessons for example, during PSE lessons, and links to careers and future learning will be planned into schemes of learning in all subjects and at all stages.
 Students are interviewed intermittently with discussions linking back to their aspirational targets to ensure not only that students are setting the right goals for themselves, but also that they have a realistic grasp of the grades required to achieve them.
 Regular visits from university graduates and lecturers, in particular from the most local HEIs, take place to support a range of careers-related activities from Key Stage 4 upwards.
 There is Independent Advice and Guidance (IAG) provided at school for students and parents.